ikhajehn/PopGen_CAMINO/Lab Notebook/01_Downloading_SRAs.md

 ```
 # Miscellaneous Notes
 ## Memory
--Allotted Memory: 10GB
+- Allotted Memory: 10GB
--Memory Utilizied: 606.95 MB
+- Memory Utilizied: 606.95 MB

 ## Time
--Allotted Time: 03:00:00
+- Allotted Time: 03:00:00
--Job Completion Time: 00:19:11
+- Job Completion Time: 00:19:11

 ## Note for the Future
 This was my first ever successful job submitted with limited guidance.
-On future scripts, I direct a path to my ```pout``` folder as opposed to ```scratch``` because it will backed up and organized.
-Having it output into my main directory also removes the need for moving files over between directories.
+On future scripts, I direct a path to my ```pout``` folder as opposed to ```scratch```.
+If I were to rewrite this script, I would make that change.
+Having it output into my main directory would have removed the need to move files over between directories.
+Also, ```scratch``` is purged periodically, making it insuitable to store files long-term.